 DETROIT - It's never too late to start shoring up homes for the next big storm.
-Which, as Metro Detroit has seen over the last month, can arrive again and again and again.
+Which, as Metro Detroit has seen since the start of the summer, can arrive again and again and again.

 While disaster declarations submitted by the governor and approved by the president can help after the fact, they won't do much for the initial headache and heartburn from seeing standing water in one's basement.